Rei-SwitchBot/faq/en-us/Indoor Cam.md

 ![Image](https://support.switch-bot.com/hc/article_attachments/25996908123799)

-If the problem persists, please submit a feedback request on the SwitchBot App.
-The support team will help to fix the issue.

 ---
 ### What should I do if the device is offline after changing or resetting the router or changing the network provider?